rage/programming-23/data/part-3/4-defining-functions.md

 </sample-output>

-In this function definition there is an `if` statement within the body of the function:
+Meanwhile, in this function definition there is an `if` statement within the body of the function:

 ```python
 def hello(name):